 - Be present in the Adult Ego-State

-Loved Transactional Analysis?
+Loved Reading about What is Transactional Analysis Theory?
 You can learn it too!

-Meet Dr. Paras, practicing Transactional Analyst and Life Leadership Coach.
+Meet Dr. Paras, practicing Transactional Analysis and Life Leadership Coach.
 Dr. Paras, Founder at Matrrix, holds prestigious awards on a global level.
-His extensive experience in the areas of coaching, training, mentoring, and counseling have garnered him numerous fans across the globe.
+His extensive experience in the areas of coaching, training, mentoring, and counselling have garnered him numerous fans across the globe.

-Matrix offers Certified Programs for professionals seeking to excel in life.
+Matrrix offers Certified Programs for professionals seeking to excel in life.
 Dr. Paras offers courses accredited with International centres with an aim to provide authentic certification for all.
+As a contribution to society, Dr. Paras also runs Tava-Mitram, a not-for-profit that offers free group coaching to the less fortunate.
+Questions about Transactional Analysis Theory?
+Write to [email protected]

 Frequently Asked Questions: